 What is a dry van trailer?

-Dry van trailers are large, enclosed boxes, usually no longer than 48-53 feet.
+Dry vans are large, enclosed boxes, usually no longer than 48-53 feet.
 These containers represent the usual truck that you will most likely see on the road.
 Dry vans are called ‘dry’ because they are used for shipping dry freight that doesn’t require any temperature or climate control.
 Because these trailers are closed and protected, dry van shipping is the best way to protect freight from external influences like the weather.

 When should you use dry van shipping?